 But Quincy MA does not reside in the past.
-Over the last five years, 17 new restaurants have opened.
+New restaurants have opened.
 Housing developments are popping up all over.
 And young couples, priced out of Boston, are moving in, in droves.
 This should give you some sense of the buzz surrounding this suburban waterfront town.

 On the water, Quincy is within view of Boston Harbor Island National Recreation Area.
 It was once the Gateway to Boston and the South Shore until the interstate literally drove people away.